 There are two coasts in Costa Rica.
 To the west, you will find the Pacific Ocean, and to the east, you will enjoy the Caribbean Sea.
 With places like Jaco Beach, Manuel Antonio National Park, Quepos, Esterillos Este, and Esterillos Oeste, many expats call the Central Pacific Coast home.

 It is much more humid here than in the Central Valley, and at times the heat is challenging.
 Costa Rica is closer to the equator than Florida or Arizona.
 So when you’re out in the sun, be sure to cover up with either a wide-brimmed hat or lots of sunscreen.
-There are many famous beaches in this area, as well as two beautiful marinas and many mountains and national parks.
+There are many famous beaches in this area, as well as two beautiful marinas and many mountains and national parks in Costa Rica.

 Jaco Beach is popular for a long weekend.
 Those who live there enjoy the party atmosphere and the close proximity to many of Costa Rica’s natural wonders!